 After much debate we have finalised our initial plans with the church architects and formal drawings/plans have been produced.
 We submitted those plans to the DAC (The Diocese Advisory Committee, who have to approve all changes to church buildings) who met on the 17th July and looked over our proposals.
 They have made various comments/suggestions and rather than engage in an endless stream of letters/emails etc I have asked the DAC to visit the church to discuss our plans and hopefully hasten the approval process.
 Once approved by the DAC we will go public with our plans and hold some kind of open day where the plans can be viewed.
 The architects will then start the local authority planning process and once that's approved we can appoint a builder and start the build.

 We are obviously going to have to raise the necessary funds for the build but the consensus is that we need plans and all approvals finalised and a firm estimate of cost before we start fundraising proper.
-I hope to hear from the DAC about a visit date shortly and I'm continually prodding to get that arranged asp.
-In the absence of anyone else providing updates I will let you know via the Website when 'stuff' happens.
+A date for the visit of the DAC has been confirmed as 10th October!
+Hopefully we can get agreement for our plans and start the formal local authority planning process.
 Best wishes to you all.
-Pete Barron

 Chelmsford Cathedral.
 The Dean of the Cathedral produces a quarterly events guide with the aim of encouraging everyone to discover what the Cathedral has to offer.
 To find out more and to view the guide, please click on the link below: